 Read also: 5 Unforgettable Events of Ancient Ghana

 5) South Africa

-The red, green and black colours contained in the flag are derived from the ANC party and the Boer republic specifically, maybe in allegiance to the freedom fighter Nelson Mandela who founded the party.
+South Africa old flag dated to 1928.
+But things changed in 1994 at the beginning of South Africa’s first democratic election when it was replaced by a newer flag.
+The recent flag highlights six colors including chili red, spectrum green, white, black, blue and yellow and they all give prominence to the unity of different race groups in the nation.
+The red, green and black colors contained in the flag are also said to be derived from the ANC party and the Boer republic specifically, maybe in allegiance to the freedom fighter Nelson Mandela who founded the party.